Where to Find Free and Affordable Legal Help

 Non-Profit Legal Clinics

-LawWorks is a site that can locate legal clinics near you.
-These offer free initial advice on social welfare laws including employment, housing, consumer disputes, debt and welfare rights.
+LawWorks can locate legal clinics near you, offering help for employment, housing, consumer disputes, debt and welfare rights.

 Advocate is a charity that offers free legal help from volunteer barristers.
 They cannot provide legal help for those qualifying for legal aid, nor for deadlines less than 3 weeks away, or those who can afford legal fees or have insurance to cover the issues they need help with.
 The site has a great list by subject to direct you to others who can help, if they can’t.